DibashThapa10/everest_task/README.md

 This app uses the API to fetch posts and posts details from https://jsonplaceholder.typicode.com/

-Some screenshot of a Post App.
+Some screenshot of a Everest Task App.